 For example, assume a company has 1 million shares outstanding.
 If each share trades at $100 per share, the company's market cap is $100 million.

-To put this in some perspective, the company with the largest market cap as of today is Exxon Mobil, which has a market cap of about $464 Billion (yes, that’s billion with a b).
-In contrast, the smallest company on the S&P 500 is PMC-Sierra, Inc., which has a market cap of $1.6 billion.
+To put this in some perspective, the company with the largest market cap as of today is Apple, which has a market cap of over $800 billion (yes, that’s a billion with a B).
+In contrast, the smallest companies on the S&P 500 have market caps of just a couple of billion.
 And there are many, many public companies with a market cap of less than $1 billion.

-As we saw with stocks vs bonds, the higher risk involved with investing in smaller companies has, historically, resulted in higher returns.
-From 1926 to 1998, for example, large company stocks had an annualized return of 11.22%, while small company stocks enjoyed an annualized return of 12.18%.
+As we saw with stocks versus bonds, the higher risk involved with investing in smaller companies has, historically, resulted in higher returns.
+From 1926 to 1998, for example, large-company stocks had an annualized return of 11.22%, while small company stocks enjoyed an annualized return of 12.18%.

 Here is another commonly used division of market cap, which breaks the size of a company into six categories: